HeidelbergCement CEO optimistic for 2022, flags new CO2 roadmap

 "Markets in Asia should bounce back after the lockdowns in 2021," von Achten said, adding the company was optimistic about Indonesia, India, Malaysia, Thailand and Australia.
 Demand in Europe, the United States and Africa was also good, he said.

-"We're not seeing dark clouds on the demand side at the moment," von Achten said.
+"We're not seeing dark clouds on the demand side at the moment," he added.

 Cement production is one of the most carbon intensive industrial processes and von Achten said the group would update investors on its efforts to cut emissions and invest in climate protection during a capital markets day on May 24.